+- •Have students justify their answer using a different representation.

 - Have students label their answers.

-- Have students write a real-life example.
+- •Have students write a real-life example.

-- Have students explain their thinking.
+- •Have students explain their thinking.

-- Provide students with contextual problems in which they can gain insight by relating the mathematical expressions to a given context.
+- •Provide students with contextual problems in which they can gain insight by relating the mathematical expressions to a given context.

-It is time to
+It is time to recognize that standards are not just promises to our children, but promises we intend to keep.

-recognize that

-standards are not

-just promises to

-our children, but

-promises we

-intend to keep.